nuprl/MultiPL-E/tutorial.md

 In this tutorial, we will run a small experiment to evaluate the performance of OpenAI Codex on C++ with a small subset of the HumanEval benchmarks.
 So that you can run it quickly it quickly on a single machine, we will only fetch 20 completions per problem.
-We suggest C++ because you probably already have a C++ compiler on your machine.
-But, you can substitute it with any language that we support.
 You can also run on the full suite of benchmarks or substitute your own benchmark programs.
 Later, we'll show you how to add support for other languages and evaluate other models.

-## Prerequisites and Code
+## Prerequisites

-1. You will need the toolchain for the programming language that you want to evaluate.
-To get started, we recommend C++, since you are likely to already have it installed.
-On Linux, our scripts expect `g++` to work.
-On MacOS, `g++` is an alias Clang which should work as well.

-2. You will need Python 3.10 or higher.
+1. You will need Python 3.10 or higher.
 If your system Python is not Python 3.10, we recommend installing it in a [Conda] virtual environment:

     ```bash